dricottone/blog/README.md

 This repo holds the web content of my blog, which lives at [dominic-ricottone.com](https://www.dominic-ricottone.com).

-All web servers on [Alpine1](https://alpine1.dominic-ricottone.com) look to this web server for static files, including CSS and JavaScript.

 ## License

 There are vendored (i.e. minified) copies of jQuery present in this repo.